kykrueger/openbis/pybis/src/python/README.md

 ```
 After the installation, an `sshfs` command should be available.

-### Mount from pyBIS
+### Mount dataStore server with pyBIS

 Because the mount/unmount procedure differs from platform to platform, pyBIS offers two simple methods:

 ```
 o.mount()
-o.mount(username, password, hostname, mountpoint, volname) o.unmount()
+o.mount(username, password, hostname, mountpoint, volname) o.is_mounted()
+o.unmount()
+o.get_mountpoint()
 ```
 Currently, mounting is supported for Linux and Mac OS X only.

 All attributes, if not provided, are re-used by a previous login() command.
 If no mountpoint is provided, the default mounpoint will be `~/hostname`.
 If this directory does not exist, it will be created.
-The directory must be empty.
+The directory must be empty before mounting.

 # Masterdata